-Add in specifc profiles e.g. a ResearchID from Web of Science to personalise even further:
+Add in specific profiles e.g. a ResearchID from Web of Science to personalise even further:

-Elements has harvested hits from different databases.
-You now need to ‘claim’ them as your publications or ‘reject’ them if incorrectly harvested.
+Elements harvests hits from different databases.
+You need to ‘claim’ them as your publications or ‘reject’ them if incorrectly harvested.

 Pending = results retrieved by the automated harvesting, awaiting Claim or Reject

 Rejected = these will not be retrieved by the automated harvesting again so a decision is only required once on each output.

 Mistakes in the data?

 To view full details of the publication, click on the publication title link.
 This will also display the database source name.
 Click this to display the full record from the database.
 If any of the details are wrong, then the database, e.g. Web of Science, should be contacted to request a data correction.
 Contact ITselfservice.plymouth.ac.uk if this is required.
 A temporary fix is to create a manual record with the correct information and then to click the 'heart' symbol to denote it as the ‘favourite record’.

 For more information on depositing research data, visit our guidance on Research Data Management.

 Your Information Specialists can advise on issues relating to open access, repositories, publications and depositing your work using Elements.